eric-s-raymond/aicodeguide/README.md

 Special thanks to:

 * Gabriela Thumé for everything ❤️
+* Albert Espín for thoughtful feedback and the first error corrections
 * ChatGPT 4o for generating the banner you see on the top, inspired by the incredible artist [Deathburger](https://citadel9.com/)